stevederico/SDStockKit/README.md

 ## SDStockManager

 Sends request and parses response for stock information from Yahoo Finance API.
 Requires a delegate that adheres to the `SDStockManagerDelegate` Protocol.
-> Requires the `AFNetworking` only available on iOS.

 ### Getting Started